U.N. plans first aid airlift to Syria from Iraq as winter grips

 "As the situation was very complicated, negotiating with many factions, we shifted to an airlift," Awad said, noting that one main Kurdish group in the area was pro-Syrian government and the other pro-Turkish.

-The previously unannounced joint UNHCR-WFP operation had been long planned by land, a Western diplomat said.
-"They had trucks and were ready to move a week ago.
-It was supposed to be over this past weekend but it didn't happen," he told Reuters.

-The cities of Hassakeh and Qamishli are to receive food and relief items as a harsh winter sets in, Awad said.
+The cities of Hassakeh and Qamishli are to receive food and relief items as a harsh winter sets in, he said.
+The cargo will also include blankets, kitchen sets, plastic tarpaulins for shelter, sleeping mats, and jerry cans, a UNHCR spokesman said.

 "The number of vulnerable people in Hassakeh is estimated at 50,000-60,000 but we are still doing assessments.
 Hassakeh has been out of reach for a long time," Awad said.